 EOI signalling

 Once an interrupt has been received by the CPU it is marked as "in service" in the ISR.
-Higher priority interrupts will not be sent to the processor until the "in service" bit is cleared, by means of an "End-of-interrupt" (EOI) command sent by the processor (OCW2 above).
-The typically-used "non-specific" EOI (value of 20h sent as OCW2 to low port) will mark the highest-priority currently-in-service interrupt as no longer in service (and allow that interrupt, and lower-priority interrupts, to be issued to the CPU again).
+Lower priority interrupts will not be sent to the processor until the "in service" bit is cleared, by means of an "End-of-interrupt" (EOI) command sent by the processor (OCW2 above).
+The typically-used "non-specific" EOI (value of 20h sent as OCW2 to low port) will mark the highest-priority currently-in-service interrupt as no longer in service (and so allow that interrupt, and lower-priority interrupts, to be issued to the CPU again).

 If any form of priority rotation is used, it may be necessary to instead send a "specific" EOI to ensure that the correct ISR bit is cleared.

 An "automatic EOI" mode exists and effectively dispenses with the ISR.
 It could perhaps be used for slightly more efficient interrupt handling, but in this case it would be advisable to ensure that the processor keeps interrupts disabled for the entire duration of the interrupt handler, to avoid a flurry of interrupts coming in from a single device (particularly if level-triggered) and potentially overflowing the stack.
+I do not recommend its use; particularly with level-triggered IRQs it seems likely to result in spurious interrupts.

 Interrupt priorities